CME211/notes/lecture-3.md

 To perform useful tasks more efficiently, we need to combine the above types in various ways.
-For this, Python allows us to store data in various *contrainers*.
+For this, Python allows us to store data in various *containers*.
 In simple terms, *containers* contain data and there are various sorts.

 **Sequential containers** store data items in a specified order.
 Think elements